Wall Street Pummels Alcoa Corporation (AA) After Recent Earnings Report

 Morgan Stanley gave a rating of “Equal-Weight” to AA, setting the target price at $100 in the report published on March 24th of the current year.

-During the last 5 trading sessions, AA rose by +6.27%, which changed the moving average for the period of 200-days by +12.66% in comparison to the 20-day moving average, which settled at $48.73.
-In addition, Alcoa Corporation saw -13.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AA fell by -3.32%, which changed the moving average for the period of 200-days by +8.35% in comparison to the 20-day moving average, which settled at $50.18.
+In addition, Alcoa Corporation saw -14.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading